MichaelCurrin/nested-jekyll-menus/food/fruit/banana.md

 ---
-title: Buzz B
+title: Banana
 ---

-Content goes here.
+High in potassium.